-The CSEA has 180 days from the date it has a valid mailing address for both parties to complete the review and mail the results.
-Once the review has been completed the party that requested the review cannot withdraw the review request.
+The CSEA has 180 days from the date it has a valid mailing address for both parents to complete the review and mail the results.
+Once the review has been completed, the parent who requested the review cannot withdraw the review request.

-The CSEA will issue its recommendations to both parties.
-The recommendations will become the modified child support order if there are no objections from either side.
+The CSEA will issue its recommendations to both parents.
+The recommendations will become the modified child support order if there are no objections from either parent.
 The modified order will begin on the first day of the month following the review.

-A hearing will be held with a CSEA Administrative Hearing Officer, and this Hearing Officer will issue a decision following the administrative hearing.
-If you wish to object to the review and adjustment hearing decision you can submit your written objection to the court that issued the original order within 14 days from issuance of the CSEA decision.
+A hearing will be held with a CSEA administrative hearing officer, and this hearing officer will issue a decision following the administrative hearing.
+If you wish to object to the review and adjustment hearing decision, you can submit your written objection to the court that issued the original order within 14 days from the issuance of the CSEA decision.